-Community learning centers provide students with academic enrichment opportunities, as well as additional activities designed to complement their regular academic program.
-These centers offer families of these students literacy and related educational development.
+Community learning centers provide students with academic enrichment opportunities and additional activities designed to complement their regular academic program.
+These centers also offer literacy and related educational development for families of these students.
 Community Learning Centers, which can be located in elementary or secondary schools or other similarly accessible facilities, provide a range of high-quality services to support student learning and development, including tutoring and mentoring, homework help, academic enrichment (such as hands-on science or technology programs), community service opportunities, as well as music, arts, sports, and cultural activities.
 At the same time, centers help working parents by providing a safe environment for students when school is not in session.
 The Department of Public Instruction administers a grant program to establish and support community learning centers.

 Fostering Connectedness to School, Peers and the World of Work

 In 2008, 93.2% of students participating in Career and Technical Education graduated from high school compared to 80.9% of all non-participating students (Career and Technical Education Enrollment Reporting System, 2008).
 Connections between students and their schools, peers and the world of work can be encouraged through the following strategies:

 - create small personal learning environments for low-income and minority youth,